Who is watching you… and why?

-Eyes and Spies looks at the way information and data is collected and used by individuals, governments, companies, and organizations.
-Each chapter covers one aspect of the subject, from data collection to computer surveillance and personal privacy.
-Arguments for both increased security and increased privacy are offered, encouraging readers to think critically about the issues.
-“Creepy Line” sidebars highlight controversial real-life scenarios, often involving youth.
-“Action Alert” entries explain how to find out more about the implications of surveillance and data mining.
-Other topics include how students are tracked at school, cyberbullying, and online safety.
+Written for middle-grade and older readers, Eyes and Spies looks at the way information and data about us is collected and used by individuals, governments, companies, and organizations.
+Each chapter covers one aspect of the subject, from data collection to computer surveillance to personal privacy.
+Arguments for both increased security and increased privacy are offered, which encourages readers to think critically about issues and decide for themselves.

-“This lively effort serves well as a revealing, thoughtful, and provocative introduction to a complex subject and alarming realities.”
+“This lively effort serves well as a revealing, thoughtful, and provocative introduction to a complex subject and alarming realities.”- Kirkus Reviews, 01/15/17